onpageideas/the-well-grounded-developer-guidebook/GUIDE__macos-bash-terminal.md

 whoami

 # replace `<jsmith>` with your own username
-sudo chown -R <jsmith> /usr/local/*  # pay atention, you are taking ownership inside the folder /usr/local, not the folder itself
+sudo chown -R <jsmith> /opt/homebrew
-# this will ask for root (macos) password, and then... it will take a while, be patient
+# this may ask for root (macos) password, and then... it will take a while, be patient
 ```